-Hunting and Trapping Permits will be sold OTC at the WEMP office during regular business hours, Monday through Friday or by mailing in your application, permit fee and processing fee.
-Hunting and Trapping Permits are valid for the entire period covered by these regulations.
-(July 1, 2018- June 30, 2019) Hunting and Trapping Permits allow for take of all game animals covered by these regulation except for deer, elk and mountain lions although additional requirements must be met for the take of some species.
+Hunting and trapping permits will be sold OTC at the WEMP office during regular business hours, Monday through Friday or by mailing in your application, permit fee and processing fee.
+Hunting and Trapping Permits are available for purchase annually on July 1st and are valid through June 30th the following year.
+Hunting and trapping permits allow for take of all game animals covered by these regulations except for deer, elk and mountain lions although additional requirements must be met for the take of some species.
 (See notes below)

 Only minors, age 14-17 years old, when hunting may apply for a minor Hunting and Trapping Permit.
-A Minor Hunting and Trapping Permit expire on the holders 18th birthday, or at the end of the period specified on the permit, whichever occurs first.
+A Minor hunting and trapping permit expires on the holders 18th birthday, or at the end of the period specified on the permit, whichever occurs first.